dojo/docs/dojox/geo/openlayers.rst

   });
  </script>

-You can also place combination of geometries using a dojox.geo.openlayer.Collection geometry which can hold any combination of existing geometries.
+You can also place combination of geometries using a dojox.geo.openlayers.Collection geometry which can hold any combination of existing geometries.
 Here is an example that shows how to use this collection geometry:

 .. code-block :: javascript
  :linenos: